Nothing can compare to the quietly powerful bonding experience of breastfeeding your baby.

 - Electric breast pumps are by far the easiest and fastest way to express breast milk and some models even allow you to pump both breasts at once!
 All you have to do is choose a setting and place the cup over your nipple – the pump will do the rest for you.

 Electric breast pumps are more expensive than the manual variety, but speed and ease of use make them a must if you’ll be pumping frequently.

 It’s important to follow a healthy, balanced diet while breastfeeding.
 Getting the proper nutrition will ensure that your baby does too!
 Certain foods may even boost breastmilk production.
 Let’s take a look at what you should be including in your diet while breastfeeding

 Adding fish to your diet while breastfeeding can be incredibly beneficial for moms and babies.
 Fish is high in protein, important for growth and muscle development, as well as the omega 3 fatty acids DHA and EPA (essential for healthy brain and eye development) that are difficult to obtain from other sources.

 While fish definitely should be part of your diet, those that are high in mercury should be avoided.
-When too much mercury is passed through your breastmilk and absorbed by baby, it could potentially cause damage to the brain and neurological system.
+When too much mercury is passed through your breastmilk and absorbed by the baby, it could potentially cause damage to the brain and neurological system.

-Low mercury fish include catfish, cod, tilapia, salmon, pollock, canned light tuna and shrimp.
-Safe amounts of these fish are between 8 - 12 ounces per week.
+Low mercury fish include catfish, cod, tilapia, salmon, pollock, canned light tuna, and shrimp.
+Safe amounts of these fish are between 8 – 12 ounces per week.

 Albacore tuna should be limited to 6 ounces a week.